uwsampa/grappa/BUILD.md

     # or to control the allocation (such as number of nodes),
     # invoke the salloc job with make manually:
-    salloc -N8 bin/distcc.sh make -j
+    salloc -N8 bin/distcc.sh make -j <target>

 Another alternative is to launch a shell to hold onto an allocation.
-This may be preferable if you are doing frequent builds:
+This may be preferable if you are doing frequent builds or if distcc daemons are not loading correctly using the distcc_make option above.

     salloc -N8 <grappa-dir>/bin/distcc.sh bash --login
     cd build/Make+Release